joYousefShaban/Ceasar-Cipher/README.md

 # Ceasar Cipher

-This assignment was project was a personal project that was made in the third year of my bachelor's program at Hashemite University.
+This project was a personal project that was made in the third year of my bachelor's program at Hashemite University.

 In which, I decided to make a website that encrypts cyphers.
 Also, it will contain the following features: